-Its mandate is further articulated in the President’s Executive Order No.1 of 2023 (Organization of the Government of the Republic of Kenya) with the coordination of counter terrorism strategy and policy implementation, the coordination of counter radicalization, disengagement and rehabilitation; and as a focal point for bilateral and multilateral partnerships in counterterrorism.
+The Kenya National Counter Terrorism Centre is a multi-agency institution established by the Prevention of Terrorism Act (POTA – 24th October, 2012) to coordinate national counter-terrorism measures in order to prevent, detect, deter and disrupt terrorism acts.
+The National Security Council appoints the Director and agrees to the amending of MDAs seconding/attaching officers to the NCTC.
+Its mandate is further articulated in the President’s Executive Order No.1 of 2018 (Organisation of the Government of the Republic of Kenya) with the coordination of counter terrorism strategy and policy implementation; the coordination of counter radicalisation, disengagement and rehabilitation; and as a focal point for bilateral and multilateral partnerships in counter terrorism.